To gain this qualification, you need 180 credits. There are two routes through this qualification.

 - Business, Finance, Human Resources and Law (Group 4)

-Some restrictions or pre-requisites may apply to certain modules within the programme.
-You should refer to individual module entry requirements and module descriptions to ensure that you are adequately prepared before you register for this qualification.
+Some restrictions or pre-requisite study may apply to certain modules or microcredentials.
+You should refer to the individual module/microcredential descriptions to ensure that you are adequately prepared to study.

 Or, subject to the rules about excluded combinations, the discontinued modules A815, A825, A840, A850, A860, and A870.

-Education, Psychology, Health Science and Healthcare module options (Group 2)
+Education, Psychology, Health Science and Healthcare (Group 2)

 Modules |